Is 2018 the Year the Forgotten War Will Finally Be Remembered?

 In addition to those far reaching insights, 'War Trash' by Ha Jin, provides a really fascinating account of a fictitious Chinese soldier's war and POW experience.
 Although his novel is fiction, it's based on true life facts and incidents of his father's Korean War experiences.
 Jin's novel helped me to better comprehend the many facets of Communism at that time, it's indoctrination in China, and gave me a better understanding of why it ultimately failed globally.

-My Father's Contributions to the Book
+My Father's Contributions to 'Running With the Dogs'

 Frankville recounts a few of my father's memories of key events in Korea.
 In one chapter, he recalls a complex, yet somewhat obscure operation, known back then as 'Operation Mousetrap'.
 Mousetrap was part of a larger, month-long counteroffensive action known as 'Operation Killer'.
 It was conceived of by General Ridgeway, and occurred from early May to early June 1951.
 In my Dad's Book 'My Korea' Chapter 9 he's written a great description of this memorable battle and has outlined in a diagram the positions of their troops versus their enemies.